dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/sending_messages.md

 ![Inserting a status variable into the message body.](../images/messages_3.png)

-Once your message is finished, you can preview how each message will look before you send it, giving you a chance to confirm that the variables are formatted correctly.
+Once your message is finished, you can preview it before you send it, giving you a chance to confirm that the variables are formatted correctly.

 ![Previewing messages with variables.](../images/messages_4.png)